-- 8. To avoid overflow of the wet weather storage, when and if the storage level rises to within 10% of its overflow level the arrangements for the contingency of potential offsite removal to increase freeboard if necessary will be activated. - 9.
+- 8. To avoid overflow of the wet weather storage, when and if the storage level rises to within 10% of its overflow level the contingency arrangements for the possible necessity for offsite removal to increase freeboard will be activated. - 9.
 The irrigation area shall be maintained in a well-grassed state to minimise the risk of erosion and sediment wash-off during storm events.
 Where necessary, turf, pasture grass or trees will be replaced to maintain the vegetation cover.